anquanscan/sec-tools/README.md

 [gh-actions-secure-pipeline-java-demo](https://github.com/rmkanda/gh-actions-secure-pipeline-java-demo): Sample Secure Pipeline with GithHub Actions - Ideal for Open Source Projects
 [PSFuzz](https://github.com/Proviesec/PSFuzz): Proviesec Fuzz Scanner - dir/path web scanner
 [TheFatRat](https://github.com/screetsec/TheFatRat): Thefatrat a massive exploiting tool : Easy tool to generate backdoor and easy tool to post exploitation attack like browser attack and etc .
 This tool compiles a malware with popular payload and then the compiled malware can be execute on windows, android, mac .
 The malware that created with this tool also have an ability to bypass most AV software protection .
 [adbsploit](https://github.com/mesquidar/adbsploit): A python based tool for exploiting and managing Android devices via ADB
+[Google-Forms-Spam](https://github.com/1UC1F3R616/Google-Forms-Spam): MultiThreaded spammer, 100% working | Consumes Data because of too high speed | You can decrease speed but I don't think that's what we want :)